secretstartups/handbook/content/handbook/engineering/development/ops/deploy/environments/_index.md

 #### Frontend, Go and Ruby Meetings

 These are optional meetings on the team calendar.
 Everyone on the team is welcome.
-It is prioritized to be at a time where as many of the engineers who work primarily on the corresponding topics can attend.
+They are prioritized to be at a time where as many of the engineers who work primarily on the corresponding topics can attend.

 These meetings are not too formal and also provide time for the engineers across